WHO IS MAKES SENSE?

 JO ROBERTSON

-Sex Therapist, Sexual Health & Parent Consultant
+Therapist, Sexual Health & Parent Consultant

-Jo is a qualified sex therapist who has completed her Master of Science in Medicine, with a focus on international consumption rates and impacts of porn on adolescents.
+Jo is a qualified therapist who has completed her Master of Science in Medicine, with a focus on international consumption rates and impacts of porn on adolescents.

 Jo has a private therapeutic practice specialising in problematic sexual behaviours, sexual dysfunction and relationship breakdown.